KristinaKripke/SweetShop/ReadMe.md

 ### Cypress testing project [Sweet Shop](https://sweetshop.netlify.app/)

 ### 🌟 About
 This project serves as an educational resource for test automation with cypress and Node.js.
-It provides practical, hands-on experience with automating tests and integrating tests into CI/CD workflows, running tests automatically with GitHub Actions.
+It provides practical, hands-on experience with automating tests and integrating tests into CI/CD workflows, GitHub actions activating tests with push and pull request to the main branch.
 Test scenarios for this projects:
 1. Home page.
 2. Sweets page.
 3. About page.